AudreyKj/google-run-hackaton-2025-lexi/README.md

 📈 Guardrails for Safety
 Built-in protections against malicious or unsafe inputs.

+📈 Rate limiting for the API
+Prevents from abuse

 📤 Seamless Frontend Delivery
 Clean React UI, deployed on Google Cloud Run.